Maria Leonora Teresa

-Produced and distributed by Star Cinema, it was theatrically released in the Philippines on September 17, 2014.
+Produced and distributed by ABS-CBN Film Productions, it was theatrically released in the Philippines on September 17, 2014.

 Plot

-The film opens with the spiritual blessing of the new building of Little Magnolia School.
-The mayor, one of the guests, warns the school's owner, Stanley Pardo, of the school's past incident where a student died.
-Stanley's wife Faith, is in the school's restroom when a ghost of a boy appears.
+During the inauguration of Little Magnolia School's new building, the town mayor tells the school's owner, Stanley, of a past incident in the school where a student died.
+Stanley's wife, Faith, is in the school's restroom when the ghost of a boy appears.

-The next day, three parents, Faith, teacher Julio, and Stella mourn the deaths of their respective daughters: Maria, Leonora, and Teresa after an accident during the school's field trip.
-To help them cope with their loss, a psychiatrist named Manolo Apacible offers life-sized talking dolls to look after.
-At first, Faith and Stella refuse the dolls because they bear a physical resemblance to their daughters.
-The similar speech patterns and voices disturb them and cause them further grief.
-Julio, on the other hand, accepts the offer.
+The next day, Faith and two other parents, teacher Julio and Stella, mourn the deaths of their respective daughters, Maria, Leonora, and Teresa, in an accident during the school's field trip.
+To help them cope with their loss, a psychiatrist, Manolo, offers them life-sized living dolls to look after.

-Julio starts to see the effect of his doll on him.
-He shares his fast recovery with Stella and Faith.
-Faith takes Julio's advice and takes the "Maria" doll.
-Stella still refuses to take her doll but eventually accepts it when her cheating husband Don, takes the doll after Manolo offers it to him.
+Julio, who immediately accepted the offer, begins seeing the effect of his doll on him.
+He tells Faith and Stella, both of whom initially refused the dolls due to their great resemblance to their respective daughters, causing them further grief.
+Faith heeds Julio and takes the Maria doll.
+Stella still refuses to take the Teresa doll but eventually relents when her unfaithful husband Don takes it instead.